InfuseAI/primehub-site/docs/quickstart/login-portal-user.md

 ![](assets/v3-landing-user.png)

-On Portal, the left side is **side menu**, the right side is the **context of the group**.
-At the top of the right side, there is a **group-context-switch** dropdown.
-Users can switch the context among group you join easily.
+On Portal, the left side is **side menu**, the right side is the **context of the current working group**.
+At the top of the right side, there is a `Group:` dropdown for working groups switch.
+Users can switch the working group among joining groups easily.

 First of all, users have to specify a group from groups you join by using the dropdown.
 The following context will be within the group.